sanyam4321/AI-Travel-Planner/README.md

 - **Resend:** For sending email invites using my custom domain.

 ## Contributing
  Contributions are welcome!
-If you'd like to contribute to Shoe Forge, please follow these steps:
+If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.